 I actually have two recipes for zucchini bread (you can substitute carrots for the zucchini in either).
 One was given to me 15 years ago by a friend, and the second, which is below, is a “healthier” version that I created a couple of years ago.

 The funny thing is that I — and anyone else I’ve done a comparison test with — prefer the healthier version.
 And it takes 45 minutes to bake, versus 90 for the original — a HUGE savings in propane and also in the amount of heat put into the boat.

 The directions below call for baking the bread in the oven.
 However, this bread is equally good “baked” on the stove top in a Dutch oven (you’ll probably need to cut the recipe in half, though, unless you have a huge Dutch oven) or in the Omnia stove-top oven (it will hold a full recipe).

 Healthier Zucchini and/or Carrot Bread

-1 tablespoon baking powder (read tips & substitutions–see link in the notes)
+- 1 tablespoon baking powder (read tips & substitutions–see link in the notes)

-Bread will nicely fill a small (8”x 4”) loaf pan.
-To fill a large loaf pan (9” x 5” which seems to be the size sold most often in the US), make 1-1/2 times the recipe and bake for about 45 minutes.
+- Bread will nicely fill a small (8”x 4”) loaf pan.
+To fill a large loaf pan (9” x 5” which seems to be the size sold most often in the US), make 1-1/2 times the recipe and bake for about an hour.